berkaybarisalgun/Advanced-URL-shortener/README.md

 # URL Shortener App

 Welcome to the URL Shortener App—an innovative project currently in development.
 Developed using Spring Boot and powered by an H2 database, this application empowers users to shorten lengthy URLs and seamlessly redirect users from concise URLs to their original, longer counterparts.
-Through an array of API endpoints, this app facilitates the creation, retrieval, update, and deletion of short URLs, delivering an enhanced web experience.
+Through an array of API endpoints, this app facilitates the creation, retrieval, update, and deletion of URLs, delivering an enhanced web experience.
 Please note that while the project is making strides, not all features may be fully functional at this time.

 ## Technologies